 Fax: (414)-286-2036

 Email: [email protected]

-How To Acquire Free Milwaukee County Property Records
+How To Retrieve Milwaukee County Property Records

 Public records in Milwaukee County also include property documents and information.
 These records are available through several local agencies.

-The Milwaukee County Treasurer’s public portal provides access to updated property and property tax information for all municipalities in the county.
+The Milwaukee County Treasurer’s Public Portal provides access to updated property and property tax information for all municipalities in the county.
 This resource is the most comprehensive for property record seekers.
 Citizens can search the portal by owner name, address, parcel number, or bill/certificate number.

 Results provide information on the property’s value, taxes, school districts, and more.